harris-ippp/lectures/08/preliminaries.md

 # Installation of Geographical Libraries

 Geographical libraries are reliably the toughest packages to install, since they rely on c++ code that does not always compile well.
 In order to open 'shapefiles,' which map files, we need a library called Fiona.
-Conda is able to install fiona pretty much out of the box on Macs, but on PCs... not so much.
+Conda is able to install fiona pretty much out of the box on Macs, but on PCs... it is [quietly unsupported](https://docs.continuum.io/anaconda/pkg-docs).
 We have been using python 3.5, which I could not get to run.
 Fortunately, conda makes it really easy to use different versions of python as 'environments.'
 By setting up an environment `p34-geo`, we can just run

 ## Mac